Hotaling Insurance Services Logo

 Is Commercial Umbrella Insurance Worth the Cost?

-For any business with vehicles, premises, or high-limit contracts, the math is straightforward.
-The annual premium is a fraction of the exposure it removes.
+For any business with vehicles, customer-facing premises, or contracts requiring excess limits, the math is straightforward.
+The annual umbrella premium is a small fraction of the catastrophic exposure it removes from the balance sheet.

-• A single at-fault auto accident can produce a judgment several times your primary limit
+• A single at-fault commercial auto accident can produce a jury verdict several times the $1M primary auto limit, especially when the plaintiff’s injuries are severe or permanent

-• Customer-injury lawsuits routinely exceed standard $1M general liability limits
+• Customer-injury lawsuits on commercial premises routinely exceed standard $1M general liability per-occurrence limits, particularly in hospitality, healthcare, and retail

-• Contracts with larger partners often require umbrella limits in writing
+• Contracts with larger partners, landlords, and government agencies often require $5M or $10M in umbrella limits in writing before work begins

-• The umbrella also extends across multiple underlying policies at once
+• The umbrella extends across multiple underlying policies simultaneously, so a single premium buys excess coverage for GL, auto, and employers liability at once

-A distribution client with roughly $85M in revenue carried a $5M umbrella for a few thousand dollars a year.
-When a highway accident produced a claim near $4M, the umbrella absorbed everything above the $1M auto limit — a return on premium measured in hundreds of times the annual cost.
+A distribution client with roughly $85M in annual revenue carried a $5M umbrella that cost a few thousand dollars per year.
+When a highway accident involving one of their trucks produced a claim near $4M, the umbrella absorbed everything above the $1M commercial auto limit.
+That is a return on premium measured in hundreds of times the annual cost.
+Without the umbrella, the company would have owed roughly $3M out of operating cash.

-For the full picture of how this coverage works, see our guide to what commercial umbrella insurance is and what it covers.
+For the full picture of how this coverage works, see our guide to whether commercial umbrella insurance is worth it.

 Frequently Asked Questions